-An Ambient Noise Tomography ("ANT") survey is currently under way on the south-western portion of the Hawk property, using EXOSPHERE BY FLEET®.
+An Ambient Noise Tomography ("ANT") survey was completed on the south-western portion of the Hawk property, using EXOSPHERE BY FLEET®.
 ExoSphere technology by Fleet Space consists of laying an array of 64 lightweight, battery-powered surface sensors called Geodes over a 2 km2 survey grid to measure naturally occurring environmental seismic vibrations in the ground (caused by wave action, weather, and anthropogenic activities) over a six-day period.
 The Geodes collect and deliver information in near real-time to Fleet Space's satellite network.
-The subsurface ANT results will be integrated with information that has been gathered through previous exploration activities.